kritisen/kritisen.github.io/_posts/2011-09-12-Changing MATLAB Figure Text Properties.md

+---
+layout: post
+title: Changing MATLAB Figure Text Properties
+published: true
+---

-﻿## Changing MATLAB Figure Text Properties
+## Changing MATLAB Figure Text Properties

 Need to change the fontsize in a figure?
 Here's a link which lists many properties which can be defined in the code.